-• The Vaccine Task Force was created to provide advice to the Government of Canada on the development, access to and manufacturing of COVID-19 vaccines.

-- Members of the Task Force were appointed because of their significant experience in vaccine development and commercialization -- experience that is critical to providing the best possible advice to the government. - As experts with deep experience in this area, Task Force members naturally have ties to various companies in their field of expertise. - The Task Force has a robust protocol in place to manage potential conflicts of interests. - Canada's approach is consistent with other countries', including the United Kingdom, Australia, New Zealand and France.
+- The Vaccine Task Force was created to provide advice to the Government of Canada on the development, access to and manufacturing of COVID-19 vaccines. - Members of the Task Force were appointed because of their significant experience in vaccines -experience that is critical to providing the best possible advice to the government. - As experts with deep experience in vaccines, Task Force members naturally have ties to various companies in their field of expertise. - There is a sound protocol in place to manage potential conflicts of interests. - Canada's approach is consistent with other countries', including the United Kingdom, Australia, New Zealand and France.